jannnnnnnnnn/delivery-app2020/README.md

 - Obtain API from groery stores.
 There are currently no open APIs from any grocery stores in Canada.
 - Add option to change currency (US / CAD) based on IP location or manual selection.
-- Provide option to easily convert user's shopping list to shopping cart.
+- Provide option to easily convert user's google or personal shopping list to shopping cart.